During our 2016 visit to Dong Hoi, we attempted to visit Dark Cave in the Phuong Nha Ke Bang National Park.

 Fortunately, the rain wasn’t heavy enough to affect the cave for our visit but it can and does flood during the wet season, which may affect your visit.

-The tourism industry in Dong Hoi is pretty onto too, especially during the wet season, meaning all you have to do is ask your hotel on the status of the caves before departure.
+The tourism industry in Dong Hoi is pretty onto too, especially during the wet season!
+This means all you have to do is ask your hotel on the status of the caves.
+We got unprompted updates each morning at breakfast from our hostel hosts.

 Another great testament to the amazing customer service you can expect in Dong Hoi.